vvkjndl/as400-user-expiry-report-automation/README.md

 - SMTP server access so that it can be used to send emails.
 - IBM i Access for Windows must be installed.
-- IBM i OS release 7.1 or greater.
-(CLLE PGM might work on older releases as well but I have not tested)
+- IBM i OS release 7.1 or greater (CLLE PGM might work on older releases as well but I have not tested).
 - Windows with PowerShell installed.
 - FTP server must be running on AS400.

 # Usage

 - A user database file must be required.
 So export users list in an outfile.
 Use below command:

 `DSPUSRPRF USRPRF(\*ALL) OUTPUT(\*OUTFILE) OUTFILE(QGPL/USRPRFDB)`